LeoH10462/Sephora/README.md

    - Test R² Score: 0.6205, which is significantly lower than the training score, suggesting overfitting.
    - Training MSE: 0.2978, which is much lower compared to the test MSE.
    - Test MSE: 0.3695, indicating a gap between training and test performance.

+   - Test MSE (After Tuning): 0.3541 (The test error decreased, indicating improved generalization.)
+   - Training MSE (After Tuning): 0.3092 (The training error increased slightly due to regularization.)
+   - Training R^2 Score (After Tuning): 0.6928 (Slightly lower, indicating reduced complexity of the model.)
+   - Test R^2 Score (After Tuning): 0.6362 (Improved compared to the original model, suggesting reduced overfitting.)

    The discrepancy between the training and test scores implies that the model is learning details specific to the training data, such as noise, which reduces its ability to generalize to unseen data.

-   To improve the model's generalization capabilities and address overfitting, we plan to explore regularization techniques such as **Ridge and Lasso Regression** will be applied to penalize large coefficients, thereby preventing overfitting and encouraging simpler models that generalize better.
+   To improve the model's generalization capabilities and address overfitting, we plan to explore regularization techniques such as **Lasso Regression** will be applied to penalize large coefficients, thereby preventing overfitting and encouraging simpler models that generalize better.

    **Polynomial Regression**: Considering the non-linear pattern observed in the residual plot, incorporating a polynomial regression model may help capture more complex relationships between the features and the target variable.